StarNumber12046/Yttrium_recontinuation/README.md

 #### Be aware that Yttrium is in its alpha stage and it's not finished yet!
 #### I am grateful for any contributions!
+#### The original one got discontinued, I'll try to make it to the beta stage or even further